Skip to product information

 Seeds

-The 'Blauhilde' runner bean is an old, annual, late and special blue lover variety.
-Already 6000 BC.
-There were a large number of different colors and patterns in beans, which are only being rediscovered today.
-This extremely robust variety produces rich harvests even under adverse circumstances.
-The plant produces 25-27 cm long, straight, thick fleshy and blue to purple colored fruits that remain tender for a long time.
-When cooking, the pods turn into a bright green, which makes them also called a magic bean.
-The taste is strong, aromatic and develop extremely tasty threadless schooten.
-Due to the late yield, this variety is well suited in combination with early varieties, for a long bean season.
+The 'Blauhilde' runner bean is an old, annual, late and special blue variety for enthusiasts.
+As early as 6000 BC, beans came in a large number of different colors and patterns, which are only now being rediscovered.
+This extremely robust variety produces rich harvests even under adverse conditions.
+The plant produces 25-27 cm long, straight, thick-fleshed and blue to violet colored fruits that remain tender for a long time.
+When cooked, the pods turn a bright green, which is why it is also called a magic bean.
+The taste is strong, aromatic and develops extremely tasty stringless pods.
+Due to the late yield, this variety is well suited to be combined with early varieties for a long bean season.
 The plants also thrive in large pots.

 General information